Coffee can help you lose weight: What the caffeine drink does

 We have summarized below how coffee can promote weight loss:

 - Coffee promotes digestion: Researchers found that coffee stimulates the intestines to contract.
-Therefore, coffee also helps against constipation.
+Coffee also helps against constipation.

 - Coffee supports fat burning: Lipolysis ensures that both food and body fat are broken down into their individual components and used to supply the body with energy.
-That said, coffee is good for weight loss because it favors fat burning and primarily prevents fat storage in your body.
+That said, coffee is good for weight loss because it favors fat burning and primarily prevents fat from being stored in your body.

 - Coffee as an appetite suppressant: Coffee can reduce hunger and appetite.
 This was confirmed by a study carried out in journal The Obesity Society has been published.
 The subjects studied felt full more quickly after drinking coffee and ate less at meals.
 The research team hypothesized that caffeine affects the hormones leptin and peptide YY, which affect satiety.
 Another study showed that after doubling their caffeine consumption, test subjects were not only able to reduce their weight but also their body fat percentage.